Power Legs Massager Reviews - Can It Provide Relief?

-Based on our research, we found that there is some existing research that indicates vibration therapy could help you prevent or soothe sore muscles.
+There is some existing research that indicates vibration therapy could help you prevent or soothe sore muscles.
 Because of that, Power Legs has the potential to provide some of the benefits they claim it offers.

 However, the study we read and the expert insight we received confirmed that research about this type of muscle therapy is thin.
 Therefore, you’re left with somewhat of a gamble: Do you spend more than $150 on a device whose scientific support isn’t that strong?

-The information we gathered indicates that you may want to avoid Power Legs, as its price tag is high and presets a considerable cost for an unknown outcome.
+The information we gathered indicates that you may want to avoid Power Legs, as its price tag is high and presets a considerable cost for an unknown longterm outcome.

 In the article, we provide well-proven evidence that walking can help you with arthritis, reduce your craving for sweets, reduce the effects of genetic obesity, and lower your chances of type 2 diabetes and heart attacks.

 The main difference between walking and Power Legs, however, is that you may be seeking out a product like Power Legs because you can’t walk or have a hard time doing that.